 Bottom line: Dory wasn't the star of Disney's "Finding Nemo," but she totally stole the show.
 Voiced by talk show host and comedian Ellen DeGeneres, Dory's big, bubbly personality more than makes up for the fact that she can't remember anything.

 On Marlin's journey across the ocean, Dory provided some much-needed levity to the numerous tense situations the pair encountered.
 Without her, Nemo and Marlin would never have found their way back to each other.

 In other words, the entire movie would have been pointless without this priceless Disney animal character.

 Type of animal: Alien ... we mean, dog?

-First appearance: Lilo and Stitch
+First appearance for this animal character: Lilo and Stitch

 Bottom line: We're not quite sure if Stitch counts as a Disney animal, but he was originally adopted as a dog, so we're calling him fair game.